jsuryanm/medi-chat-rag/README.md

 ##  Future Improvements

 * Authentication & user sessions
-* Document upload via UI
+* Improvise by using an agentic rag
 * Source citation highlighting
 * Multi-document collections
 * Deployment with Docker